sola-st/DyPyBench/README.md

     - docker run -itd --name dypybench islemdockerdev/dypybench:v2.0
 3. Login to the container
     - docker start -i dypybench
-4. **Copy the files "dypybench.py" and the files inside the folder "text" from this repository to replace the ones inside the docker image.**

 ### Patching mechanism:
 Due to the substantial size of the image (55GB), uploading a new image for minor changes is impractical.
 Consequently, we propose implementing a patching mechanism as follows: